TingFf/PicoCTF/ReverseEngineering/ARMssembly4/README.md

 ## Comment
-1. Manually follow the logic of the assembly code before I realise it can be assebling to object file and compile into exe.
+1. Manually follow the logic of the assembly code before I realise it can be assemble to object file and compile into exe.
 2. Pretty straight forward but hope I correct with the logic.

 ## Challenge Overview